Performance Management Process Checklist

 - Both examine how the employee is performing against all criteria, and think about areas for potential development.

-- Develop a plan for the PDP meeting which includes answers to all questions on the performance development tool with examples, documentation and so on.
+- Develop a plan for the PDP meeting which includes answers to all of the questions on the performance development tool with examples, documentation and so on.

 The Performance Development Process (PDP) Meeting